commercialhaskell/stack/doc/list_command.md

          pantry, pretty, pasty, xattr, alloy, para, pappy, alure, polar and factory.

-stack --resolver lts-22.7 list base unix Win32 acme-missiles pantry
+stack --snapshot lts-22.7 list base unix Win32 acme-missiles pantry
 Error: [S-4926]
        * Package does not appear in snapshot: base.
        * Package does not appear in snapshot: unix.
        * Package does not appear in snapshot: Win32.
        * Package does not appear in snapshot: acme-missiles.

-stack --resolver lts-22.7 list pantry pantry-0.9.3.1
+stack --snapshot lts-22.7 list pantry pantry-0.9.3.1

-stack --resolver lts-22.7 list
+stack --snapshot lts-22.7 list
 AC-Angle-1.0
 ALUT-2.4.0.3
 ...